-We refer to this problem as a parametrized convex MINLP, which depends on the parameter $\lambda$.
+We refer to a problem of the form ($P_\lambda$) as a parameterized convex MINLP, which depends on a parameter $\lambda$.
 The goal is to solve the problem for a sequence of values of $\lambda \in P$.

-Since there are integer variables, the problem is not convex, but in this setting a convex MINLP is a problem where the continuous relaxation of the problem is convex.
 We can assume without loss of generality that the objective function is linear since if it has a nonlinear objective function it is possible to use an epigraphical reformulation to obtain a linear objective function.

-Convex MINLP can be solved using several techniques, for example branch and bound \cite{Dakin_1965, Land_Doig_1960, Gupta_1986}, generalized Benders decomposition \cite{Geoffrion_1972}, extended cutting planes \cite{Westerlund_1995} or Outer approximation \cite{Duran_Grossmann_1986, fletcher_1994}.
+Convex MINLP can be solved using several techniques, e.g., branch and bound \cite{Dakin_1965, Land_Doig_1960, Gupta_1986}, generalized Benders decomposition \cite{Geoffrion_1972}, extended cutting planes \cite{Westerlund_1995} or outer approximation \cite{Duran_Grossmann_1986, fletcher_1994}.
 For an overview of the methods see for example \cite{bonami_2012, ambrosio_2013, Kronqvist_2019}.
 Even though convex MINLP is simpler to solve than general MINLP, it is still not trivial.
-The convexity of the problem mean that the algorithms are simpler than the more general non-convex setting, therefore we are able to progress more with theoretical analysis and algorithmic design.
-We are optimistic that the concepts and ideas from this article can be extend to the non-convex setting, but we limit us to the convex setting.
+The convexity of the problem means that the algorithms are simpler than for the more general non-convex setting.
+Therefore, we are able to progress further with the theoretical analysis and algorithmic design.
+We are optimistic that concepts and ideas from this paper can be extended to the non-convex setting, but we limit ourselves to the convex setting.